iamlab-cmu/hierarchical-object-controllers/README.md

 ### Code

-All the environments used in the paper are defined in `object_axes_ctrls/envs`.
-While the controllers and their composition is defined in `object_axes_ctrlrs/controllers/projected_axes_attractors.py`.
+- Environments: All the environments used in the paper are defined in `object_axes_ctrls/envs`.
+- Task-Axes Controllers: The controllers and their composition is defined in `object_axes_ctrlrs/controllers/projected_axes_attractors.py`.
 Each controller is parameterized with respect to the environment and created in the coresponding environment class.
-The expanded MDP formulation is implemented in `envs/env_wrappers.py`.
+- Expanded-MDP: The expanded MDP formulation is implemented in `envs/env_wrappers.py`.

 ### Assets